7 Symptoms of a Blown Transmission (and Repair Cost)

 burnt transmission fluid symptoms

 Brace yourself; transmission repair and replacement is going to be quite pricey.
-You can often get a rebuilt transmission for between $1,000 and $6,000.
-That price will depend on the make and model of your vehicle, and a manual transmission is cheaper than an automatic one.
+You can often get a rebuilt transmission for between $1,500 and $3,500.
+Add about $1,000 in labor to that.
+The total price will depend on the make and model of your vehicle and where you go to get the work done.
+A manual transmission is typically cheaper to replace than an automatic one.

 If the mechanic rebuilds it, the costs are lower, but the warranty period is shorter.
 It can take three or four days minimum because the damaged module must be removed, stripped, and repaired.
 Costs vary because you never know what problems might be lurking inside.

 Your alternative is to salvage a transmission.
-If you’re lucky, you’ll pay $200 to $600, but the problem is that you don’t know what you’re getting.
-Who’s to say that the salvaged model will work for your vehicle?
+If you’re lucky, you’ll pay $200 to $600, but the problem is that you don’t know what you’re getting and you have to find one first and then get it to the shop.
+Then there’s still the cost of labor.

 Speak to the repair shop upfront—some won’t offer this service at all because of the potential risks.
 Steer clear of used parts, too, unless you know something about the way the other vehicle was maintained.